shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w1_neural_networks/05_tensorflow_implementation/readme.md

 - 2D array or 2D matrix where one of the dimensions happens to be 1.

-  - TF uses 2D matrices, not 1D vectors, to improve computational efficiency.
+  - TF, designed to handle very large datasets, uses 2D matrices instead of 1D vectors to improve computational efficiency.

 - 1D array or 1D vector that has no rows or columns, just a list of numbers.